 Geology students play in integral role in teaching, research, and departmental functions.
 By graduation, well over half of our majors have served as teaching, research, or departmental assistants.

-In addition to departmental internships, many students participate in specially arranged summer internships.
+In addition to departmental activities, our students regularly participate in summer internships.

 Some recent examples:

-- U.S. Geological Survey in Utah studying natural hazards.
+- U.S. Geological Survey in Utah and Colorado studying natural hazards, water, and mining.

-- Army Cops Coastal Engineering Research Center Facility studying coastal processes at the Outer Banks of North Carolina.
+- U.S. Army Corps Coastal Engineering Research Center studying coastal processes at the Outer Banks of North Carolina.

 Marine Geology: Semester or year-long program at Duke Marine Laboratory in Beaufort, North Carolina.